d-shah93/NeoSnap/README.md

 ## What is NeoSnap?

-NeoSnap is a custom product that has been created for [Enlace Chicago] (http://www.enlacechicago.org/), a non-profit community organization for the residents of the Little Village community in Chicago.
+NeoSnap is a custom product that has been created for [Enlace Chicago](http://www.enlacechicago.org/), a non-profit community organization for the residents of the Little Village community in Chicago.
 NeoSnap is a mobile "photobooth" that can take selfies and edit, print, and share these images to social media.

 ## Getting Started